-SOC 2 Type 1 auditsare offered from NDNB, North America’s leading provider of high-quality, competitively prices System and Organization Controls (SOC) assessments.
-Additionally, SOC 2 Type 1 audits performed by NDNB also come complete with a complimentary SOC 2 Policy Packet containing hundreds of pages of critical information security and operational specific policies, procedures, and much more.
+SOC 2 Type 1 auditsare offered from NDB, North America’s leading provider of high-quality, competitively prices System and Organization Controls (SOC) assessments.
+Additionally, SOC 2 Type 1 audits performed by NDB also come complete with a complimentary SOC 2 Policy Packet containing hundreds of pages of critical information security and operational specific policies, procedures, and much more.

 That’s right, we provide a complimentary SOC 2 Policy Packet for each of our clients!
 SOC 2 compliance is here to stay as more and more businesses are offering their services to other entities, thus requiring an independent, third-party assessment of one’s internal controls.
 With the SOC 2 framework, which consists of five (5) Trust Services Principles (TSP), and now gaining international recognition and widespread acceptance, it’s important to educate yourself on the following key points:

 1. Where did SOC 2 Originate from?
 The overused and misguided historical SAS 70 auditing standard became a one-size-fits all audit approach that had simply run out of time and was not well-equipped to deal with today’s vast and complex business arena.
 As a result, the new System and Organization Controls (SOC) framework was born - a platform consisting of three (3) reporting options: SSAE 16 (now SSAE 18) SOC 1, SOC 2, and SOC 3.

 2. SSAE 18 SOC 1 or SOC 2?
 If you’re a business in the technology arena and are NOT performing any services that could impact a client’s financial reporting, then SOC 2 is the preferred audit choice, no question about it.
 If you are performing services for a client that does impact their financial reporting – regardless of what the business model is – then SSAE 18 SOC 1 is the preferred choice.